fscss-ttr/st-core.fscss/README.md

 </div>
 ```

 In this example, `@st-chart-points` provides the data.
 The line and fill are drawn automatically from those values, and the dot is positioned at (84%, 66%).
-All colors and sizes come from the design tokens defined by `@st-root()`【12†L89-L92】.
+All colors and sizes come from the design tokens defined by `@st-root()`.

 ## License